sylviaji0225/J124Final/README.md

 1. Create a pivot table
 2. This form is marked in such a way that if the drug is detected in the body of the deceased, it will be marked Y. Otherwise, it will not be filled out.
 3. Pull the column for all medications one by one into the VALUE column and select COUNTA
-4. Add Filter to the value column, z-a alignment
+4. Add Filter to the value column, sort by z-a
 ![3](https://github.com/sylviaji0225/J124Final/blob/main/question3%20screenshot.png)

 **Question4**